isc-projects/bind9/bin/dnssec/dnssec-ksr.rst

    This option provides a configuration file that contains a ``dnssec-policy`` statement (matching the policy set with :option:`-k`).

+.. option:: -o

+   Normally when pregenerating keys, ZSKs are created.
+When this option is set, create KSKs instead.

 .. option:: -V

    This option prints version information.